avneet25/Residence-Registration-System/README.md

 As Lakehead University does not have a mobile application for most of its core services such as admissions, student housing, fee payments etc, we decided to build a prototype for student housing on the mobile platform.
 The application provides dorm information, pricing, meal plan and a payment screen.
-All the information was sourced form the official University website.

 # 🚩 Table of contents
 1. [App Screenshots](#part1)